Python3pkg/Products.SilvaPoll/README.txt

   Valid for:  SilvaPoll 0.3+
   Authors:    Guido Wesdorp, Wim Boucquaert, Jasper Op De Coul
   Email:      guido@infrae.com, wim@infrae.com, jasper@infrae.com

-Copyright (c) 2006-2007 Infrae.
-All rights reserved.
-See also LICENSE.txt

 SilvaPoll is an extension to have traditional polls inside Silva sites.
 A question is asked on which the public can answer, and results are displayed